All Episodes

 Hillary Robin Clinton's backup plan, if she falters in Iowa, can be summed up in two words.

-If the Obama presidential campaign ignites in Iowa, uh Mrs. Clinton wants to be ready to cool him off in a state where her organization is strong and her support has proven durable, really.
+If the Obama presidential campaign ignites in Iowa, Mrs. Clinton wants to be ready to cool him off in a state where her organization is strong and her support has proven durable, really.

 We just heard that she statistically died.

-Now this is an AP story.
+Now, this is an AP story.

-Uh what is it about these attacks?
+What is it about these attacks?

-I thought the Clintons didn't attack people.
+I thought the Clintons did attack people.

 Remember the Bob Dole debate with Bill Clinton in 1996?

-And Dole said something.
+And Dole, Dole said something.

 I forget what it was.